 Table of Contents

-What is Data Driven Decision Making (DDDM)?
+1) What is Data-driven Decision Making (DDDM)?

-Common Challenges in Adopting Data-driven Decision Making
+3) Steps in Data-driven Decision Making

-Common Types of Data Analysis in Decision Making
+4) Types of Data Analysis in Decision Making

 What is Data-driven Decision Making (DDDM)?